TRU2110/Amazon_Ecommerce_Analysis_PowerBI-SQL/README.md

 This Project Repository consists of -<br>
 SQL In Depth Analysis - Analysed the dataset by writing complex SQL Queries to gain insights.<br>
 Power BI Dashboard - live Interactive Dashboard for visualizing the insights.<br>
-Alteryx Workflows - Used in RFM Analysis to calculate score for customer segmentation<br>